 The Hollywood Museum contains four floors of movie magic and Hollywood history.
 It possesses the largest collection of movie memorabilia in the entire world, with amazing exhibits that include costumes, props, set elements, and photos of some of the most beloved and classic films ever created.
 Guests can visit Hannibal Lector’s cell from Silence of the Lambs, see Marilyn Monroe’s Million Dollar Dress, and even see the personal bathrobe of the King of Rock and Roll himself.
 The museum’s rotating displays and exhibits highlight certain film genres, illustrious individual actors and directors, and cultural trends in filmmaking, like the changing perception of LGBTQ individuals onscreen or the life of a child actor.

 The Hollywood Roosevelt is a classic hotel that over the years has hosted stars like Charlie Chaplin, Marilyn Monroe, and Clark Gable, and which has served as a set location for countless films over the decades.
 Today, the hotel is still in operation, with rooms that have a distinct Old Hollywood feel to them.
 The Roosevelt also offers plenty of food and drink options, from The Spare Room – a 1920s speakeasy with a two-lane bowling alley – to the Library, where there are no menus, only a wall full of drink ingredients that guests can choose from.
-There is also a 24-hour burger joint, a SoCal style beer garden, a cafe, and the Public Kitchen and Bar.
+There is also a 24-hour burger joint, Rosy Café, and The Barish by Nancy Silverton.

 At the Hollywood Wax Museum, guests can get up close and personal with the likenesses of some of their favorite stars.
 The oldest and longest running museum of wax figures in the US, the Hollywood Wax Museum contains lifelike models of stars and characters such as Samuel L. Jackson, James Bond, Marilyn Monroe, and George Clooney.
 Guests are welcome to pose with and take photos with the wax figures, which also feature placards containing fun facts and trivia about the famous faces seen there.
 Visitors can even view a brief demo from one of the artists at the museum to gain an idea of how the wax figures are created.